joeodx/Tech258_AWS_cloud/Deploying_Vm_cloud/README.md

-# A step by step guide to deploying a virtual machine  on AWS using the gui console
+# A step by step guide to deploying a virtual machine on AWS using the Ubuntu console

 ![](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQWvOCHeqNEMvlfFJGfKoCQvZlwwgFDEo1D43M_yqLGrw&s)